How To Get In The UFC And Become a UFC Fighter | Explained

 Make no mistake about it, Covington's character is very controversial.
 This isn't to say that you have to be controversial in order to have success, but more for pointing out recent history.

-Find a Good Management Company
+Find a Good Agent/Management Company

-A good manager can make a giant difference in your career.
 A good manager will negotiate a better salary, better opponents, and better cards that you can fight on.

 MMA contracts are tough to renegotiate, as the companies typically want to see fighters fight it out, unless they become champions.